sharadregoti/devops-cli/README.md

 # Devops CLI: A tool to do DevOps in style

-A plugin based TUI to interact with cloud tools & services, intended for devops/platform engineers.
+A Terminal UI to interact with devops tools & services, intended for devops/platform engineers.

 ## This project aims to achieve the following:
-- Improved debugging
+- Improve debugging
-- Imporved development agility
+- Imporve development agility

 ## Installation
 Linux & Mac